-Students who fail to lodge the enrolment form and form C22/71 by 18th January 1971, or who fail to keep an appointment for interview, must enrol at a late enrolment period and pay the prescribed late fee.
+Students who fail to lodge the enrolment form and form C22/72 by 21st January 1972, or who fail to keep an appointment for interview, must enrol at a late enrolment period and pay the prescribed late fee.

-Note: First year students who failed all subjects at the 1970

-Annual Examinations and who were not granted any deferred examinations will NOT follow the above procedure.
-They are required to 'show cause' why they should be allowed to continue in the course, and should await written instructions from the Registrar as to the procedure.
+Note: First year students who failed more than half their programme at the 1971 Annual Examinations and who were not granted any deferred examinations will NOT follow the above procedure.
+They are required to "show cause" why they should be allowed to continue in the course, and should await written instructions from the Registrar as to the procedure.

-Miscellaneous Subject Enrolments.-Students may be accepted for enrolment in miscellaneous subjects provided the University considers that the subject(s) will be of benefit to the student and there is accommodation available.
-Only in exceptional circumstances will subjects taken in this way count towards a degree or diploma.
+Miscellaneous Subject Enrolments.
+Students may be accepted for enrolment in miscellaneous subjects provided the University considers that the subject(s) will be of benefit to the student and there is accommodation available.\ Only in exceptional circumstances will subjects taken in this way count towards a degree or diploma.
 Students seeking to enrol in miscellaneous subjects should obtain a letter of approval from the Head of the appropriate School or his representative permitting them to enrol in the subject concerned.
 The letter should be given to the enrolling officer at the time of enrolment.
 Where a student is under exclusion he may not be enrolled in miscellaneous subjects unless given approval by the Professorial Board.